Zokrates/ZoKrates/zokrates_book/src/concepts/stdlib.md

 Verifies match of a given public/private keypair.
 Checks if the following equation holds for the provided keypair:
 `pk = sk*G`
-where `G` is the chosen base point of the subgroup and `*` denotes scalar multiplication.
+where `G` is the chosen base point of the subgroup and `*` denotes scalar multiplication in the subgroup.

 #### Signature verification